johnsiilver/golib/ipc/uds/README.md

 # UDS - Packages for using Unix Domain Sockets

+## Usage Note
+This package is considered beta.
+Until this note is removed, changes to this that cause an incompatibility will be noted with a Minor version change, not a Major version change in the overall repo.

+## TLDR

+- Provides convience over standard net.Listen("unix") and net.Dial("unix")
+- Provides high level packages to do streams and RPCs(protocol buffers/JSON)
+- Provides authentication on the server
+- Benchmarked against gRPC, mostly faster(except at 1kiB or lower) and WAY LESS allocations
+- Linux/OSX only

 ## Introduction
 Go provides unix sockets via its net.Dial() and net.Listen() calls.
 But how to use these to achive IPC (interprocess communication) isn't straightforward.